marianaw/sprachbuddy/README.md

 ---

-Built with by Anthropic Claude Code
+The web app was built with by Anthropic Claude Code